admin-shell-io/questions-and-answers/README.md

 }
 ```

-A service implementing a complete profile, e.g. "https://admin-shell.io/aas/API/3/0/SubmodelRepositoryServiceSpecification/SSP-002" (only READ API Operations), needs to furthermore outline the location of the additionally required APIs (Serialization and Description).
+A service implementing a complete profile, e.g. "https://admin-shell.io/aas/API/3/0/SubmodelRepositoryServiceSpecification/SSP-002" (only READ API Operations), may want to outline the location of the additionally required APIs (Serialization and Description).
 Each of the endpoints is therefore stated in an own entry in the endpoints array.
 In particular for the Serialization API, it is good practice to already include all needed parameters - "submodelIds" or additionally "aasIds" for an AAS Repository - to simplify the call for the clients.

 Example for a Submodel provided through a submodel repository in conjunction with the Serialization and Description APIs:
 ```